spetlr-org/spetlr/docs/sql/README.md

 ## SqlExecutor
 This nice class can help parse and execute sql-files.
 It can be used for both executing spark and Azure sql queries.

+*NB: The parser uses the semicolon-character (;) to split the queries.
+If the character is used for other purposes than closing a query, there might arise some executing issues.
+Please use the Spark.get().sql() or SqlServer.sql() instead.*

 In the example below the SqlExecutor is inherited, and your sql server is used (see [SQL Server Class](#sql-server-class)).
 Furthermore, provide the module of the sql-files which can be executed into the *base_module*-variable.

 ```python